tylottr/tf-az-kubernetes/README.md

 1. Set variables for the deployment
     * Terraform has a number of ways to set variables.
 See [here](https://www.terraform.io/docs/configuration/variables.html#assigning-values-to-root-module-variables)
-2. Log into Azure with `az login`
-    * If using a Service Principal instead, you can use the `--service-principal` flag
-3. Select the correct subscription with `az account set --subscription $ARM_SUBSCRIPTION_ID`
+2. Log into Azure with `az login` and set your subscription with `az account set --subscription $ARM_SUBSCRIPTION_ID`
-4. Initialise Terraform with `terraform init`
+3. Initialise Terraform with `terraform init`
     * By default, state is stored locally.
 State can be stored in different backends.
-See [here](https://www.terraform.io/docs/backends/types/index.html)
+See [here](https://www.terraform.io/docs/backends/types/index.html) for more information.
-        * When using remote state, use the `-backend=true` flag in combination with the `-backend-config=var=val` arguments.
-The [azurerm](https://www.terraform.io/docs/backends/types/azurerm.html) backend documentation is here for an example.
-5. Generate a plan with `terraform plan -out tf.plan`
-6. Apply the plan with `terraform apply tf.plan`
+4. Generate a plan with `terraform plan -out tf.plan` and apply it with `terraform apply tf.plan`
-    * This command will not prompt prior to running changes

 In the event the deployment needs to be destroyed, you can run `terraform destroy`